THE HAMBACH FESTIVAL

 The Hambach Festival was a political festival in which 30.000 people demanded national unity, freedom of the press, and civil rights.
 In the 30s of

-the 19th century, there was no unified Germany only a loose Confederation of independent German states
+the 19th century, there was no unified Germany only a loose Confederation of independent German states and territories.

 The Hambach Festival was the culmination of a movement in search of national unity, freedom of the press, individual civil rights, and democracy.
 In German history, this political festival is a milestone in the history of German democratic ideas and values.